noemaireamiot/react-selected-text-menu/README.md

 # react-selected-text-menu
-Modulable menu for text selection in React
+Modulable menu for text selection in React.

 ## Installation